sap-tutorials/Tutorials/tutorials/luigi-app-react/luigi-app-react.md

 In this step, we configure `webpack` and adjust dependencies in order to make it easier to develop and build the app.

-1. Go to `react-core-mf/webpack.config.js`

-2. **Note** the following line.
-By default our `webpack-dev-server` will redirect all requests to `index.html` which is our app's main entry point where the Luigi Core library is injected.
-   However since the microfrontends are also built in the same environemnt, we will need to host the root React microfrontend app inside another file, which we have named `sampleapp.html`.
-A similar approach can be chosen with any other frontend framework:
+1. Go to `react-core-mf/webpack.config.js`.
+Note that by default the `webpack-dev-server` will redirect all requests to `index.html` which is the app's main entry point where the Luigi Core library is injected.
+However, since the micro-frontends are also built in the same environment, it's necessary to host the root React micro-frontend app inside another file, in this case named `sampleapp.html`.
+This has been done in lines 40-16 and a similar approach can be chosen with any other frontend framework:

-    ```Javascript
-      new HTMLWebpackPlugin(
-        Object.assign(
-          {},
-          {
-            inject: true,
-            template: './public/sampleapp.html',
-            filename: 'sampleapp.html'
-          },
-    ```

-3. Add a webpack rule to allow importing css in our React project:
+2. In `webpack.config.js` around line 80, add a Webpack rule to allow importing CSS in the React project:

     ```Javascript
       module: {